-Camunda Services GmbH (hereinafter also referred to as "Camunda") is a German provider of services and software in the field of orchestration of workers and microservices using visual workflows.
+Camunda Services GmbH (hereinafter also referred to as “Camunda” or “we”) is a provider of services and software in the field of workflow automation.
 Under the address zeebe.io, Camunda operates a site which hosts the project zeebe.io (hereinafter referred to as "web pages").

-Via this privacy statement, we wish to explain for users which data are required when using the Camunda web pages, and how we will proceed to use those data if the user browses the Camunda web pages.
+Via this privacy statement, we wish to explain users which data is required when using the zeebe web page and the product zeebe, and how we will proceed to use this data if the user browses the web pages.

-We take protection of the personal data of our users very seriously, and we comply with the applicable provisions under data protection law, especially the new General Data Protection Regulation (GDPR) applicable across the EU.
-We collect, process and use the personal data of our users only if this is essential to run our web page and insofar as the law permits data processing.
+We take the protection of the personal data of our users very seriously, and we comply with the applicable provisions under data protection law, especially the General Data Protection Regulation (GDPR) applicable across the EU and the California Consumer Privacy Act (CCPA), which governs any and all data collection and usage of California residents, including but not limited to, offline and online.
+We collect, process and use the personal data of our users only if this is essential to respond to their inquiries or to deliver our product and services and insofar as the law permits data processing.
 If you have any questions or comments about this Privacy Statement, please contact us via firstname.lastname@example.org.